alexkolo/rag_nutrition_facts_blog/docs/internal_project_evaluation.md

   - [ ] 1 point: Semi-automated ingestion of the dataset into the knowledge base, e.g., with a Jupyter notebook
   - [x] 2 points: Automated ingestion with a **Python script** ~~or a special tool (e.g., Mage, dlt, Airflow, Prefect)~~

-- 🚧 Monitoring: IMPROVE
+- ✅ Monitoring:
   - [ ] 0 points: No monitoring
-  - [x] 1 point: User feedback is collected ~~OR there's a monitoring dashboard~~
+  - [ ] 1 point: User feedback is collected OR there's a monitoring dashboard
-  - [ ] 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+  - [x] 2 points: User feedback is collected and there's a dashboard with at least 5 charts

 - ✅ Containerization:
   - [ ] 0 points: No containerization
   - [ ] 1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only
   - [x] 2 points: Everything is in docker-compose

-- 🚧 Reproducibility: IMPROVE
+- ✅ Reproducibility:
   - [ ] 0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it
-  - [x] 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
+  - [ ] 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-  - [ ] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+  - [x] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.

 - 🚧 Best practices: IMPROVE
   - [x] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)